vertica/VerticaPy/README.md

 <img src='https://raw.githubusercontent.com/vertica/VerticaPy/master/img/logo.png' width="180px">
 </p>

-:loudspeaker: 2020-06-27: VerticaPy is the new name for Vertica-ML-Python.
+:loudspeaker: 2020-06-27: Vertica-ML-Python has been renamed to VerticaPy.

+:warning: VerticaPy 0.9.0 includes several significant changes and is therefore not backward compatible with older versions.
+For details, see the <a href='https://www.vertica.com/python/documentation_last/whats-new.php'>changelog</a>.

 # VerticaPy